 - answers are scored using a rating system

-There is a risk, however, of having an overly rigid approach in which there is little opportunity to ask the candidate supplementary questions and the candidate does not feel at their ease.
+There is a risk, however, of having an overly rigid approach in which there is little opportunity to ask the candidate supplementary questions and the candidate does not feel at ease.
 So a balance needs to be made.

 The use of tests has become an important part of the selection process and can benefit the overall talent management process.
 Evidence suggests that standardised tests or tests of cognitive ability are good predictors of job performance, especially for occupations that require complex thinking.
 Evidence on how well personality questionnaires or work sample tests predict job performance is mixed.
 See more in our report A head for hiring: the behavioural science of recruitment and selection.